How we use your information

 Who we are

-The Natural History Museum Trading Company carries out the commercial activities of the Museum: touring exhibitions, brand management and licensing, functions and banqueting, catering, retailing, Wildlife Photographer of the Year Exhibition, animatronic model sales and consultancy in science, exhibition development, and health and safety.
-As a wholly owned subsidiary, the Trading Company is subject to the Natural History Museum's policies and procedures.
+The Natural History Museum Trading Company (NHMTC) carries out the commercial activities of the Museum (e.g. events, retail and the Wildlife Photographer of the Year exhibition).
+As a wholly owned subsidiary, NHMTC is subject to the Museum's policies and procedures.